rachel-labri-tipton/the-community-project-frontend/README.md

 ## Planning

-Take a day or two to plan my project helped me feel comfortable and confident when I started to code.
+Taking a day or two to plan my project helped me feel comfortable and confident when I started to code.

 ### Database Diagrams